N3BB3Z4R/conways-teams/README.md

-# Conway's Evolved Game of Life with Teams
+# Conway's Evolved
+### Conwayr's Game of Life with Teams and Dynamic Events

 ![Conway's Evolved game of life](screenshot.png)